foundry-rs/book/src/tutorials/solmate-nft.md

 forge test
 ```

 If you want to put your Forge skills to practice, write tests for the remaining methods of our NFT contract.
-Feel free to PR them to [nft-tutorial]((https://github.com/FredCoen/nft-tutorial), where you will find the full implemenation of this tutorial.
+Feel free to PR them to [nft-tutorial](https://github.com/FredCoen/nft-tutorial), where you will find the full implementation of this tutorial.

 ### Gas reports for your function calls